zk637/PythonTools/README.md

     14. Take all the jpg files from the passed directory that match the file name and move them to the.ts folder
     15. Gets the paths to all files in a folder and returns a list of file paths whose file names match the specified rules.
 Currently, only *keyword* matches are supported
     16. Obtain all paths in the two directories.
 If the file name of the source file is the same as the folder name of the target file, create a symbolic link (administrator permission is required).
+    17. Create symbolic links in the specified directory for the specified file list (administrator permission required).
+Support file and folder mixing ""